agos-tech/toolchain-config/README.md

 The [`nitpick` directory](nitpick) contains the style definitions to enforce a consistent toolchain configuration across our repositories.

+**Important note:** The project is moving from project-local toolchains to container-based toolchains.
+A living example can be observed here with `make lint`.

 ### Python projects

 Bootstrap `nitpick` by: